natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ta-Se.md

 * Turret crew members still vulnerable to air attacks and artillery strikes
 * Only 3 crew members, two of which are in the turret
 * Loader and commander are exposed from the turret.
-* Low firing rate and dispersion, make every shot count.
+* Low firing rate and dispersion, which can lead to poor performance against fast and tiny fighters
 * Very thin armour makes it vulnerable to almost every enemy

 == History ==